Abstract

 RVFV seroprevalence and household survey data

-A cross-sectional sero-epidemiological survey conducted in 2022 collected 3,602 serum samples from ruminant livestock (cattle, sheep and goats), linked to questionnaire data from 202 livestock-owning households in 52 villages (Jarra et al., 2025).
+The data underpinning this modelling study were derived from a previously published cross-sectional serosurvey, which investigated population-level RVFV seroprevalence patterns and household-level risk factors associated with seropositivity in ruminant livestock in The Gambia (Jarra et al., 2025).
+Briefly, a cross-sectional sero-epidemiological survey was conducted in 2022, collecting 3,602 serum samples from ruminant livestock (cattle, sheep and goats), linked to questionnaire data from 202 livestock-owning households in 52 villages.
 Details of the study location and data collection procedures are provided in the Supplementary Text.
 Due to the very limited number of small ruminants (sheep and goats) involved in transhumant movement in our household survey data, we focus this study on the cattle population.
-The estimated RVFV-specific IgG seroprevalence in cattle was 36.8% (95% Confidence Interval [CI]: 31.6 – 40.0), with seroprevalence ranging from 0% to 69.8% (95% CI: 47.1 – 92.4) in cattle-owning villages (Jarra et al., 2025).
+The estimated RVFV-specific IgG seroprevalence in cattle was 36.8% (n = 1416, 95% Confidence Interval [CI]: 31.6 – 40.0), with seroprevalence ranging from 0% to 69.8% (95% CI: 47.1 – 92.4) in cattle-owning villages (Jarra et al., 2025).
+In the present work, we use this dataset to develop and apply a mechanistic modelling framework aimed at exploring RVFV transmission dynamics across ecological regions.

 Epidemiological setting and cattle population structure